MICHIGAN COINS FOR

 edition).
 Pressed on cleaned copper pre-1982 pennies.
 Our set #MI10 is now retired. |

-Retired complete set of 4 Designs: Rouge Factory Tour logo (old style); Ford Model A;
+Rouge Factory Tour logo (old style); Ford Model A; Ford F-150; 1964-1/2

-Ford F-150; 1964-1/2 Mustang.
-This set was
+Mustang.
+This set was retired in early

-retired in early 2019.
-The current set
+2019.
+The current set is available to

-is available to the left as set #MI50. |
+the left as set #MI50. |

 ||||||

-EDSEL & ELEANOR FORD
+EDSEL & ELEANOR FORD HOUSE Grosse Pointe Shores, Michigan 3

-Edsel & Eleanor Ford House.
-Edsel
+Ford House.
+Edsel Ford was Henry

-the Ford Motor Company.
-His historic
+Motor Company.
+His historic home in

-community, including Fairy Tale Days for the youngsters.
-I believe these wooden nickels were used as
+including Fairy Tale Days for the youngsters.

-two designs are painted, and each coin will vary slightly in clarity and
+painted, and each coin will vary slightly in clarity and positioning.
+The upper nickel is a standard printed

-standard printed wooden nickel.
-The
+wooden nickel.
+The rear of all wooden

-rear of all wooden nickels is blank.
-Set of 3 in used condition.
+of 3 in used condition.
+The photo

-The photo shows a representative set.
+shows a representative set.
+We have

-We have multiple sets, and yours will be similar. |
+multiple sets, and yours will be similar. |

 |||||||

-CENTRAL & SOUTHERN LOWER PENINSULA (except Detroit area &
+SOUTHERN LOWER PENINSULA (except Detroit area &

 Frankenmuth